valist-io/valist/docs/access-control.md

 ### Organization Admin

-An organization admin is the default role for managing an organization on valist.
+An organization admin is the default role for managing an organization on Valist.
 They are responsible for adding new developers to a repository as well as keeping the repository metadata up to date.

 ### Repository Developer